DOES EVERY CASE REQUIRE A LAWSUIT?

 - Statute of Limitations- There are time limits on when cases can be filed.
 Depending on the type of case and when you begin a case, a lawsuit may need to be filed to meet these time deadlines.

-- Evidence- Because of pre-lawsuit limitations on gathering evidence, there are cases that all important facts and evidence cannot be gathered without filing a lawsuit.
+- Evidence- Because of pre-lawsuit limitations on gathering evidence, there are cases where all important facts and evidence cannot be gathered without filing a lawsuit.

 Finally, there are times where pre-lawsuit negotiations have been attempted and failed so a lawsuit must be filed.
 When value cannot be agreed upon and you and your attorney agree they are not offering full compensation in your case, often, the best path forward is to file a lawsuit.
 This allows a jury to decide the value of compensation.

 It is easy to see with so many factors and considerations for when and if a lawsuit will be filed, collaboration and communication is so important.

 Reach out to your attorney, paralegal and legal team for free consultation.